 Hanna Mangan-Lawrence as Teresa Keaton, and Trevor St. John as Leonard “Leo” Greene.

 Containment takes place and was filmed in Atlanta, Georgia.
 Major Lex Carnahan and Officer Jake Rliey are both with the local police force.
-Lex is outside the zone, while Jake is insde.
+Lex is outside the quarantine zone, while Jake is inside.
 Jana Mayfield is a local office worker.
 Dr Victor Cannerts is an infectious disease specialist with the CDC who at the Atlanta hospital where the outbreak begins, Teresa Keaton is a pregnant high schooler, and Katie Frank is a teacher who’s brought her students on a field trip to tour the hospital.
 All four, plus Katie’s son and her students, are inside the quarantine zone when it’s closed up.
 Dr Sabine Lommers is with the CDC.
 She is sent to Atlanta the get the outbreak under control and works in the command center outside of the quarantine zone.
 Leo Greene is an investigative journalist who works with Lex to uncover the truth about the outbreak and the containment.

 When a contagious, lethal virus breaks out in one area of Atlanta, federal authorities move quickly to establish a quarantine zone, called a “cordon sanitaire”.
 Anyone who is inside the zone when the wall is finished and sealed is stuck there.
 Anyone who is outside is not allowed inside.
 Friends and families are separated from each other, with little to no contact.
 They have no idea who’s living or dying inside or outside the containment area.
 As the virus rages on, the doctors inside the containment area work to find the cause of the contagion and a cure.
 Dr Cannerts is the lead investigator in the search for a treatment for the illness, but time is running out, supplies are limited, and tempers are on edge within the zone.